ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 HDF5 Data Structure
 *******************

-The output HDF5 file includes a HEADER section and each computed data structures as a separate HDF5 dataset.
+The output HDF5 file includes a HEADER section and each computed data structures is a separate HDF5 dataset.

-The header of the HDF5 includes the following fields:
+The header of the HDF5 file includes the following fields:

   * EB_ID - the execution block that the output statistics file is for.
   * SCAN_ID - the scan that the output statistics file is for.
   * BEAM_ID - the beam used to capture the voltage data used in computing the statistics.
   * UTC_START - the start time of the observation as an ISO 8601 string.
   * T_MIN - the fractional offset of a second from UTC_START.
-  * T_MAX - the difference between T_MAX and T_MIN is the length of time, in seconds, for ???
+  * T_MAX - the difference between T_MAX and T_MIN is the length of time, in seconds, for of the voltage timeseries for which statistics are computed
   * FREQ - the centre frequency, in MHz, for the voltage data.
   * BW - the bandwidth of data, in MHz, for the voltage data.
   * START_CHAN - the starting channel number for the voltage data.
 This allows subbands of data to be processed.
-  * NPOL - the number of polarisations of that voltage data.
+  * NPOL - the number of polarisations of the voltage data.
 For SKA this is always 2.
   * NDIM - the number of dimensions of the voltage data.
 For SKA this is 2 as the system is recording complex voltage data.
   * NCHAN - the number of channels that is in the voltage data.
   * NCHAN_DS - the number of frequency bins used in the spectrogram output.